Geometry of Spectral Curves and All Order Dispersive Integrable System: Semiclassical Tau function

-\ed $\Tau_{\cl}(\vec t)$ depends as well on the data of a non-singular odd characteristics for the Theta function.
-It is the Tau function associated to the solution of the problem of isospectral evolution described in Section~\ref{sec:recon}.
-We call here Tau function, any function satisfying Hirota bilinear equation, and linked to Baker-Akhiezer functions by Sato relation \cite{JM81,JMII,JMIII}.
-Sections~\ref{sec:Satocl} and~\ref{sec:Hirotabeq} prove that $\Tau_{\cl}$ fits in this definition.
-In this article, we also call $\Tau_{\mathrm{cl}}$ the "semiclassical" Tau function.
+$\Tau_{\cl}(\curve,\om)$ depends as well on the data of a non-singular odd characteristics~$\bfc$ for the Theta function.
+It is the Tau function \cite{JMII,JMIII,JM81} associated here to the solution of the problem of isospectral evolution described in Section~\ref{sec:recon}.
+We call Tau function, any function satisfying Hirota bilinear equation, and related to Baker--Akhiezer functions by Sato relation.
+Sections~\ref{sec:Satocl} and~\ref{sec:Hirotabeq} review the fact that~$\Tau_{\cl}$ f\/its in this def\/inition.